gdonald/grit/README.md

 mdbook serve book --open
 ```

 Continuous integration builds the book on every push to `main` and publishes the HTML to GitHub Pages (branch `gh-pages`).
+View the live docs at [https://gdonald.github.io/grit/](https://gdonald.github.io/grit/).

 ## Development Roadmap